+The underwriting for thyroid cancer is not much different than lung cancer, breast cancer, prostate cancer, or colon cancer.
 There will be a paramedical exam and medical records will be ordered.
 Above all, the underwriter will want to see the pathology report.
 This will all determine what the life insurance rate will be.

 Here are the types of life insurance that will be available after treatment is completed.